thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 ### Service

 A service represents a piece of software running on a device that is monitored from the cloud.
-It can be an application, an operating-system process, an industrial process or a thin-edge daemon.
+It can be an application, an operating-system process, an industrial process or a %%te%% daemon.

 From a digital twin perspective, a service is essentially a source of monitoring data;
 but could also be a target of maintenance operations such as configuration updates and restarts.